pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 ### The Site and its Discovery

 Discoveries of copper ingots at Fishing Cove led to investigation by diver Michael Hall and maritime historian and diver Richard Larn.
 The site was identified as wreckage from the royal Portuguese ship *St Anthony*, and was designated a PW in 1982.
 The ship was wrecked and many of her people drowned in 1527, on route from Antwerp to Lisbon.
-She carried a rich cargo, contested in the courts after the wreck; a history revealed in 1968 by John Trenoweth, descendant of one of the officers dealing with the disputes at the time.
+She carried a rich cargo, contested in the courts after the wreck; a history revealed in 1968 by John Chynoweth, descendant of one of the officers dealing with the disputes at the time.

 Through licensed diving and research on the PW by Anthony Randall in the mid-1980s, many artefacts were recovered and identified, including remarkable little lion-shaped supporters for the base of a splendid brass candlestick.